 \subsection{ALP modes}

-Decays to ALPs differ by its decay topology compared to the scenarios described in Sec.~\ref{sec:dineutrino_modes}, \ref{sec:Zprime_modes}.
+Decays to ALPs differ by their decay topologies compared to the scenarios described in Sec.~\ref{sec:dineutrino_modes}, \ref{sec:Zprime_modes}.
 For example instead of a three-body decay for a single hadronic final state, it is a two-body decay with a delta distribution as its differential branching fraction in $q^2$.
-If an experimental $q^2$ resolution is considered, smearing effect are however necessary.
+If an experimental $q^2$ resolution is considered, smearing effects are however necessary.
 The branching fraction is given as a function of the ALP mass $m_a$ via

 with the two possible types of ALP couplings, where $a_k^{h_c\to F}(m_a)$ parametrize the kinematic dependence on the ALP mass.

 If the ALP does not decay, its contribution to signatures with invisibles is obvious.
 In general however ALPs can decay to various SM particles for all values of $m_a$ that we consider.
 To study its contribution to missing energy modes we therefore require the ALPs to decay outside the detector.
 If the decaying $h_c$ hadron is at rest, the fraction of ALPs, which escape a detector of transverse radius $R_{\text{max}}$, is \cite{Bauer:2021mvw}